dhh1128/distributed-state-machine/README.md

 ![battle deck requirements on subsystems](battle-deck-reqs.png)

-There are no requirements about the state of airlocks, because the needs of the battle deck trump whatever an airlock might be doing.
-This simplifies some things, but complicates others.
+There are no requirements about the _state_ of airlocks, because the needs of the battle deck trump whatever an airlock might be doing.
+This complicates the _implementation_ of airlocks, but simplifies some of our business logic.

 Notice some other subtleties: